-Of monasterial Gothic in style, sober and without flourishes, the Cathedral consists of two churches: the current Church of the Santísimo Cristo with partially glazed floors, which allows the site of the old Roman remains to be seen; and an upper one that was rebuilt after the fire of 1941.
-Both are located alongside the cloister and its garden, the former cemetery of the town.
-The latter contains the tomb of Marcelino Menéndez Pelayo.
+Next to the Cathedral, in a monasterial-gothic style, sober and without any frills, we find the current Church of the’ Santísimo Cristo’, the floors of which have been partially covered in glass, allowing the site of ancient Roman remains to be seen; and an upper part that was rebuilt after the fire in 1941.
+Both are located next to the cloister and its garden, the town’s old cemetery.
+Inside, the tomb of Marcelino Menéndez Pelayo may be found.

-Near the Old Quarter we come to this Neogothic church.
-In its interior you can enjoy the colourful paintings of Heinrich Immenkamp and the twelve pillars representing the twelve apostles.
+Close to the Old town, we find this neo-gothic style church.
+Inside, we can enjoy the colourful paintings by Heinrich Immenkamp and the twelve pillars that represent the twelve apostles.

-Adjacent to the Plaza Cañadío we come to this church of an eclectic style which was designed by Antonio Zabaleta.
-Built between 1854 and 1868, it has a spectacular portico with large Ionic columns.
+Alongside the Plaza Cañadío, we find this eclectic-styled church.
+It was designed by Antonio Zabaleta.
+Built between 1854 and 1868, it has a spectacular portico with large ionic order columns.
 It was declared a Site of Cultural Interest in 1987.

-This church can be seen from the Juan de Herrera shopping street; it was declared a Site of Cultural Interest in 1992.
-It is considered to be one of the best examples of the Renaissance architecture of the region as it follows the classical model of the Italian Vignola.
+This church, which was declared a Site of Cultural Interest in 1992, can be seen from the shopping area of Calle Juan de Herrera.
+It is considered to be one of the best examples of renaissance architecture in the region, as it follows the classic model by the Italian Vignola.

-Located on the island of La Virgen del Mar (San Román de la Llanilla), one of the most spectacular landscapes of the Santander coast, the Chapel of La Virgen del Mar was built in the late 14th century in honour of the patron of Santander.
-Consisting of a single nave divided into three sections and a hexagonal apse, it contains three altarpieces in its interior.
+Located on the Island of la Virgen del Mar (San Román de la Llanilla), one of the most spectacular places on the Santander coastline, the hermitage of la Virgen del Mar was built at the end of the 14th century in honour of the patron saint of Santander.
+Made up of a single nave divided into three areas and a hexagonal sanctuary, it houses three altarpieces inside it.